QTank/quantum-genome-sequence-recosntruction/README.md

 * TSP: genome sequence reconstruction can be seen as TSP.

 ## VQE
 A Hamiltonian was constructed for the genome sequence reconstruction.
-THen VQE on Qiskit was utilized for genome sequence reconstruction.
+Then VQE on Qiskit was utilized for genome sequence reconstruction.